mcmahon-lab/MultimodeNonlinearOptics/src/README.md

 `_NonlinearMedium`:
 Base class for split-step method simulation.
 Solvers that assume an undepleted pump should use this class.
+A curiously recurring template pattern (CRTP) is used to compile the differential equations into the base class.

 `_FullyNonlinearMedium`:
 Base class for split-step method simulation.